FMCI Safe and Strong Neighborhoods

 Participants of multigenerational households can build social capital through participation in the community and social networks and by making connections with family, friends, and neighbors.
 As part of the three-generational approach, we integrate older adults in our community to share their natural skills and talents.

-Currently, we offer the following programs and services to older adults in our community.
+Currently, we offer the following programs and services to older adults in our community:

-Senior Cooking Classes are offered in partnerships of Veggielution, Community Bridge, and Educare.
+Senior Cooking Classes are offered in partnerships with Veggielution, Community Bridge, and Educare.
 Our classes teach the basics of preparing, cooking, healthy nutrition, and how to follow recipes.
-These classes are fun and exciting, sometimes offering different themes throughout the season which broaden cooking ability, learn something healthy and new.
+These classes are fun and exciting, sometimes offering different themes throughout the season which broaden cooking ability, and learn something healthy and new.

 Physical inactivity is commonly observed among individuals aged 60+.
 Identified barriers to sedentary older adults beginning activity include low self-efficacy, pre-existing medical conditions, physical limitations, time constraints, and culture.
-Folklorico dance and Chair exercises are a great way to learn something new, have fun, and get fit.These are fun, interactive classes that are offered on a weekly basis.
+Folklorico dance and Chair exercises are a great way to learn something new, have fun, and get fit.
+These are fun, interactive classes that are offered on a weekly basis.

 Crochet and Embroidery Classes - Seniors are given the monthly opportunity to work on projects like crochet and embroidery.
 Seniors continue to work on the project during their weekly meet-up and at home.

-60+ Quinceañera Cafe - Seniors also meet every week for morning coffee which gives them meaning to get ready and come from their homes to interact with friends and other older adults in the community.
+60+ Quinceañera Cafe - Seniors also meet every week for morning coffee, which gives them meaning to get ready and come from their homes to interact with friends and other older adults in the community.